OCR-D/ocrd_all/README.md

 Other modules will have additional system dependencies.

-System dependencies for all modules on Ubuntu 18.04 (or similar) can also be automatically installed by running:
+System dependencies for all modules on Ubuntu 18.04 (or similar) can also be installed _automatically_ by running:

     # on Debian / Ubuntu:
-    [sudo] apt-get install make git
+    sudo apt install make git
-    [sudo] make deps-ubuntu
+    sudo make deps-ubuntu

+Moreover, the (shell) environment must have a Unicode-based localization.
+(Otherwise Python code based on `click` will not work, i.e. most OCR-D CLIs.)
+This is true for most installations today, and can be verified by:

+    locale | fgrep .UTF-8

+This should show several `LC_*` variables.
+Otherwise, either select another localization globally...

+    sudo dpkg-reconfigure locales

+... or use the Unicode-based POSIX locale temporarily:

+    export LC_ALL=C.UTF-8
+    export LANG=C.UTF-8

 ## Usage